zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

         ...
     ```

 2. Disable it by using the environmental variable `ZENML_DISABLE_STEP_LOGS_STORAGE`.
-This environmental variable take precedence over the parameters mentioned above.
+This environmental variable takes precedence over the parameters mentioned above.

 ## Settings in ZenML